netmet1/constellation-node-automation/INSTALL.md

 │   │   ├── dag_count.log
 ```

-8. Copy the `config.example.yaml` file to `config.yaml`.  *This will allow you to keep the example handy.*
+9. Copy the `config.example.yaml` file to `config.yaml`.  *This will allow you to keep the example handy.*
 ```
 cd ~/constellation-node-automation-1.0b/configs/
 cp config.example.yaml config.yaml
 ```

+### IMPORTANT: REFER TO THE [README.md](README.md) and follow the link to the CONFIGURATION section.

+Open the README.md in a separate window for ease of use!

-9. Update the `config.yaml` with the correct settings from the configuration section of the [README](README.md).  *Recommendation: Open the README at the same time in a different browser window.*
+10. Update the `config.yaml` with the correct settings from the configuration section of the [README](README.md).  *Recommendation: Open the README at the same time in a different browser window.*

     1. For ease of use, we will use `nano` for the next steps.
 If you are savvy already, make the necessary changes using our favorite Linux editor.
         1. Open the configuration file for editing
             ```